 These regulations are established by the management group and shall apply year 2022 until further notice.
-Any deficiencies in the regulations should be reported to head of department Joakim Odqvist, departmental operations controller Eva Werner Sundén or safety representative Stephan Schönecker.
+Any deficiencies in the regulations should be reported to head of department Joakim Odqvist, departmental operations controller Eva Werner Sundén or the local safety representative.